Presenting the Probabilities of Different Effect Sizes: Towards a Better Understanding and Communication of Statistical Uncertainty: Application

-Figure \ref{ccdfOcc} uses my approach for the effect of occupation in comparison to demonstrations.
-The model expects that if an opposition group uses occupation instead of demonstrations, it should reduce public support for tax policy in favor of the group by greater than 0 point, with a probability of approximately 64\%.
-This suggests weak evidence, rather than no evidence, for the negative effect of occupation, meaning that the negative effect is more likely (64\% probability) than the positive effect (36\% probability).
+Figure \ref{ccdfOcc} illustrates my approach for the effect of occupation in comparison to demonstrations.
+The model expects that if an opposition group uses occupation instead of demonstrations, there should be a greater than 0 point reduction in public support for the tax policy in favor of regional fiscal autonomy, with a probability of approximately 64\%.
+In other words, the negative effect is more likely (64\% probability) than the positive effect (36\% probability), although the strength of evidence is lower than in the case of the comparison between bombing and occupation in Figure \ref{ccdfBom}.
 Meanwhile, the original conclusion was simply that the effect was not statistically significant at $p<5\%$ \autocite[1777, 1795]{Huff2016}.

 In short, my approach presents richer information about the uncertainty of the statistically estimated causal effects, than the significance-vs.-insignificance approach taken by the original study.
-It helps a better understanding and communication of the uncertainty of the average causal effects of violent protesting methods.
+Thereby, it helps a better understanding and communication of the uncertainty of the average causal effects of protesting methods.